COVID-19: Staying safe on public transit

 To keep our customers and our employees safe, we’ve had to make some operating changes.
 The following provides you with the latest on changes we’ve made as we adapt to current conditions.

 Practicing safe physical distancing continues to be important.
-To minimize crowding at stops please consider travelling at off-peak times if possible.
+To minimize crowding at stops please consider travelling at off-peak times if possible and always wear a mask when traveling on Saskatoon Transit buses.

 - During non-pandemic times, a bus is considered full when all the seats are used and there are people filling the aisles up to the white line.